 While your new balance transfer credit card may offer 0 percent APR, remember that this is an introductory offer typically ranging from six to 15 months.
 Carefully check the terms and conditions to see how long the introductory period lasts.
 You'll be on the hook for interest after the introductory period, so you'll want to stick to a repayment plan and try to eliminate the balance before the offer expires, if you can, as the APR after your introductory offer could end up being higher than your other credit cards' APRs.
-If you'd like more time, the Citi® Diamond Preferred® Card has a long introductory period of 21 months on balance transfers made during the first four months of account opening.
+If you'd like more time, the Citi® Diamond Preferred® Card has a long 0% introductory APR period of 21 months for balance transfers (after that, the variable APR will be 13.99% to 23.99%).

 Balance transfer cards can be great tools to help you pay down your debt more quickly and save money on interest, but there are many details and fees you'll need to watch out for.
 If you have questions, don't hesitate to ask the card issuer for further clarification before you apply.

 If you're approved for a balance transfer card, do your best to practice positive credit habits -- paying your bill each month, on time, and contributing any additional money you can spare beyond the minimum payments to pay down your debt faster.
 In addition, try to avoid using your balance transfer card for new purchases so you're not adding to your existing debt load.